IndEcol/country_converter/CONTRIBUTING.rst

 Before filing a pull request, make sure your changes pass all tests.
 Coco uses the py.test_ package with the pytest-pep8_ extension for testing.
-To run the tests install these two packages and run
+To run the tests install these two packages (and the pandas_ dependency) and run

 ::